How To Navigate Leap 2 & Your Baby’s Sleep

 Keep Awake Windows Short

 Baby’s sleep patterns may start to shift slightly as baby is not sleeping all day long now.
-Even though baby appears to be able to be awake more, make sure that baby isn’t awake for more than 45-90 minutes at a time.
+So even though baby appears to be able to be awake more, make sure that baby isn’t awake for more than 45-90 minutes at a time.

 Look Out For Sleepy Cues

-This is a good time to watch baby for their sleepy cues and put them down before they become overtired.
+Because you want to avoid your baby getting overtired, this is a good time to watch your baby for their sleepy cues.
+Then put your little one down before they become overtired.

 Have Realistic Expectations